 Jaclyn A. Boyle, Pharm.D., M.B.A., M.S., BCACP, BCPS

-Jaclyn Boyle is a Clinical Pharmacy Specialist at University Hospitals (UH) Portage Medical Center in Ravenna, Ohio, and an Assistant Professor at Northeast Ohio Medical University (NEOMED).
+Jaclyn Boyle is Assistant Dean, Student Success and Associate Professor at Northeast Ohio Medical University (NEOMED).
 Her responsibilities include developing ambulatory services at her practice site, including transitions of care and clinical services, and establishing an outpatient pharmacy.
 Her teaching responsibilities include ambulatory care, practice development, and precepting APPE students and PGY1 pharmacy residents.

 Boyle earned her Pharm.D. from NEOMED, her M.B.A. from the University of Findlay, and her M.S. from The Ohio State University.
 She completed PGY1 pharmacy practice and PGY2 internal medicine/academia residencies at UH Geauga Medical Center.
 Boyle’s ASHP involvement includes serving as a member of both the Section of Ambulatory Care Practitioners Advisory Group on Compensation and Practice Sustainability and the Section of Inpatient Care Practitioners Advisory Group on Small and Rural Hospitals.
 She was an appointed member of the 2016–2017 ASHP Women in Pharmacy Leadership Steering Committee and was recognized in 2015 by ASHP as a Political Advocacy Rising Star.

 Jaclyn Boyle can be e-mailed at firstname.lastname@example.org